scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 *Task*'s ``split`` method.
 The simplest example would be a *Task* that has one field *x* in the input, and therefore there is only one way of splitting its input.
-Assuming that the user provides a list as a value of *x*, *Pydra* splits the list, so each copy of the *Task* will get one element of the list:
+Assuming that the user provides a list as a value of *x*, *Pydra* splits the list, so each copy of the *Task* will get one element of the list.
+This can be represented as follow:

 .. math::

    \textcolor{red}{\mathnormal{S} = x}: x=[x_1, x_2, ..., x_n] \longmapsto x=x_1, x=x_2, ..., x=x_n

+where `S` represents the *splitter*, and `x` is the input field.

 That is also represented in Fig. :ref:`ndspl1`, where *x=[1, 2, 3]* as an example.